MITH4181/blog/README.md

 My additions

 I added a new feature, which is a calendar which is displayed upon clicking the view calendar button.
+I implemented this after some research, it is part of a javascript library called fullcalendar.

 Additionally, I added a feature of the calendar which is the new events page that takes text as an input and displays it to the user.